-If a two-speed manual winch isn’t strong enough, electric winches with variable speeds and high gear ratios (the Powerwinch RC30 is 450:1, for example) can move boats of up to five tons.
+If the capacity of a two-speed manual winch isn’t enough for the weight of your boat, electric winches with variable speeds and high gear ratios (the Powerwinch RC30 is 450:1, for example) can move boats of up to five tons.

 If you have a large and heavy boat, you may need more control when launching, especially on a steep ramp.
 An electric winch with “power-out” is your option.
-Instead of just “free-spooling” with gravity controlling your descent, a winch with this feature uses the motor in reverse for a more controlled launch.
+Instead of free-spooling with gravity controlling your descent, a winch with this feature uses the motor in reverse for a more controlled launch.
 TRAC’s winches work this way.
 You can loosen the clutch to allow free-spooling, or power the boat out with the clutch tightened.
-Powerwinch’s RC23 and RC30 are power in/free-spool out.
-Powerwinch also makes a Model 915 (part number 77915) with power in/power-out.
+Powerwinch makes a Model 915 (part number 77915) with power in/power-out.

 Electric winches draw substantial current when retrieving boats.
 The towing vehicle’s battery provides the power, but a dedicated winch circuit must be added to provide power to the back end of the tow vehicle.
 Wiring harnesses are included with our electric winches.
 The science of wiring electric winches to your vehicle’s 12V DC system is not complicated:

 - When installing the wiring harness, make sure it is attached to the towing vehicle’s frame every 18" with good wire ties.